 [80, 25, 139, 443, 22]

 That is a list of the ports that are open on your computer.
-You could very well try it over a larger range (may be 22 to 8888, since a lot of people, especially hire python developers, run web servers on ports like 8000, 8001, 8888, etc to test their web apps before deploying them on port 80).
+You could very well try it over a larger range (maybe 22 to 8888, since a lot of people, especially when you hire Python developers, run web servers on ports like 8000, 8001, 8888, etc., to test their web apps before deploying them on port 80).

 Now, once you get this information on what ports are open and which applications are using those ports (for example, you can see that Samba smbd is using port 139), you could use a vulnerability in that software to do something funny (or may be malicious, depending on the sort of person you are).